Distributed Vehicular Computing at the Dawn of 5G: a Survey: Data Analytics: Technologies and Methodologies Integration.

-\textbf{Traffic Incident Detection} is another fundamental function in ITS.
-There is a plethora of information and data about accidents, such as driving behaviours, environmental conditions, and characteristics of the accident region.
-This information can support data labelling of records in datasets.
-These labels support validating the accuracy of the machine learning model (ML) or deep learning model (DL).
-Social media such as Twitter and Facebook are popular and real-time in nature, making them a source of information for event detection, with particular reference to road traffic congestion and car accidents.
-The public immediately posts and shares information when traffic anomalies occur (e.g. road closures, traffic congestion and accidents), which spreads rapidly in many directions.
+\textbf{Traffic Incident Detection} is the detection of real-world traffic incidents in some given spatiotemporal area.
+This detection is essentially a mining task from heterogeneous traffic data.
+An interesting data source for incident detection is social media such as Twitter and Facebook (which are popular and real-time in nature).
+Specifically, the public often immediately posts and shares information when traffic incidents occur (e.g., road closures, traffic congestion, or accidents), which spreads rapidly through the network.
 The user messages shared in social networks are called status update messages (SUMs).
 These messages may contain text and meta-information such as timestamp, geographic coordinates (latitude and longitude), name of the user, links to other resources, hashtags, and mentions.
-Several SUMs referring to a traffic event in a limited geographic area may provide valuable information about abnormal traffic events (e.g. traffic accident, congestion, or road closure).
-Therefore, specific (pre-)processing methods and algorithms should extract useful patterns.
-Text mining can be used as a process to extract useful traffic-related information and knowledge from unstructured text (e.g. Tweets and facebook posts)~\cite{hotho2005brief, berry2004survey, allahyari2017brief}.
-Moreover, traffic events can be detected and summarised based on mining representative terms from posts via Spatio-temporal analysis, wavelet analysis model, Twitter stream analysis, and support vector machine (SVM) as a classification model~\cite{d2015real, liu2014search, wanichayapong2011social}.
+Several SUMs referring to traffic incidents in a limited geographic area may provide valuable information about abnormal traffic incidents.